 We thus conclude that responsible raiders display a better financial performance than non-responsible ones if θ is larger than c/e.
 The underlying economic intuition for this result is that the raider's social responsibility enables him to credibly commit on voting adequately once he has established a controlling position.
 The non-responsible raider would also like to pretend that he is going to vote adequately in order to resell part of his holdings at an inflated price.
 However, such a signal by the non-responsible raider would not be credible since, after having pocketed the responsibility premium, voting in favor of the responsible strategy would translate into lower returns for him.
 Since voting is assumed to occur after the raider has pocketed the responsibility premium, it would be beneficial for him to deviate from his announced voting strategy in order to increase further his profits.
 This translates into the fact that, unless the non-responsible raider can credibly commit to vote for the costly responsible strategy, he cannot replicate the high financial performance of the responsible raider.
+The degree of social responsibility should thus be observable by the market in order for the "Washing Machine" investment strategy to generate abnormal returns.

-As discussed in the introduction, the alliance between private equity funds, such as KKR and TPG, with environment protection institutes, such as EDF and NRDC, can be explained by the willingness of financially-oriented funds to enhance the credibility of their socially responsible commitments.
+For socially responsible investors and funds, it is plausible to assume that their pro-social orientation is known and credible.
+But, as discussed in the introduction, the alliance between private equity funds, such as KKR and TPG, with environment protection institutes, such as EDF and NRDC, can be explained by the willingness of financially-oriented funds to enhance the credibility of their socially responsible commitments.
 Such an increase in socially responsible credibility can be beneficial when the higher market capitalization it induces more than compensates the additional financial cost of pursuing socially responsible strategies.
-This is the case when the cost of implementing the socially responsible strategy, investors' risk aversion, and the level of risk are low enough, when the level of the externality are high enough, or when the discrepancy of the social orientation between the large investor and the representative responsible investor is large enough.
+This is the case when the cost of